20+ Best Things to Do on the Toronto Islands: A Local Guide

 Food options are your typical amusement park fare – Pizza Pizza, Subway, BeaverTails, and ice cream.
 Nothing fancy, but convenient when you need a quick lunch or snack.

-If your kids are under 10 and just want to ride a few gentle rides, Centreville is a great time.
-But if you’re chasing thrill rides or roller coasters, you’re better off planning a day at Canada’s Wonderland.
+If your kids are under 10 and just want to ride a few gentle rides, Centreville is the perfect choice.
+But if you’re children are older, or you want thrill rides and roller coasters, you’re better off planning a day at Canada’s Wonderland.

 9. Stop by Far Enough Farm